- Why do you eat the things you eat?

 We cannot grow everything we like to use in our kitchen so we rely on our community of farmers and ‘local food heroes’ to supplement.
 A number of people in our village produce coconut oil using a traditional process.
 This rich, incredibly healthy oil is an absolute corner stone of our cooking.

 Another interesting product is palm honey and it’s sister palm sugar.
 Our friend Pak Julie tends to his palm trees twice daily, climbing with a large bamboo stick and collects their sap.
 This ultra nutritious liquid is called ‘Tuak’ and is used in many ways in traditional Balinese culture to not only produce sugar but also vinegar and palm wine.
 In our case, his wife boils the sap on a wood fire for several hours until it’s reduced into a sweet, rich syrup called ‘juruh’ or ‘palm honey’.
 It really is a Balinese version of maple syrup and it’s not only sweet and delicious but full of beneficial minerals and electrolytes.
 When the syrup is reduced even further it turns into pure unrefined palm sugar.

 At BSR we do not use any refined oils or sugars whatsoever.
 Instead we create new recipes which embrace the natural sweetness of our produce enhanced by these healthy wholesome sweeteners.

-Chef Simon explains his philosophy on Garden-to-Table dining at the retreat.
-WATCH MORE:
+Chef Simon explains more of his philosophy on his web site at www.newearthcooking.com and on this fun little video: WATCH MORE: